Software Testing Status Reporting

-Who should it go to? – Normally, Development team, Environment support team, Business analyst and the project team are the recipients/meeting participants.
-The Test plan is the best place for you to find this information.
+Who should it go to? – Normally, the Development team, Environment support team, Business Analyst and the project team are the recipients/meeting participants.
+The Test Plan is the best place for you to find this information.

-- Number of defect encountered so far/and their respective states
+- Number of Defects encountered so far/and their respective states

 - Environment downtimes – if any